 5.3 Recommendations

 The findings of this study can be a handy tool which could be used to provide solutions to electoral challenges occasioned by poor audience ratings or perception.
-In the process of analyzing the audience rating and consolidating the audience rating with its affecting factors and effects, the following specific recommendations were made:
+In the process of analyzing the audience rating , , the following specific recommendations were made:

 The mass media irrespective of the party of the state government, should ensure that they release factual and balanced information of all election-related developments, and avoid publishing hateful, divisive and inflammatory statements.